coldshrine/study-notes/books/effective-java.md

 A well-designed API must not force its clients to use exceptions for ordinary control flow.

 ### Use checked exceptions for recoverable conditions and runtime exceptions for programming errors

+Use checked exceptions for conditions from which the caller can reasonably be expected to recover.